awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 ### Database response exceeded size limit<a name="data-api.troubleshooting.response-size-too-large"></a>

 In this case, the size of the result set returned by the database was too large\.
-The Data API limit is 1 MB in the result set returned by the database\.
+The Data API limit is 1 MiB in the result set returned by the database\.

-To solve this issue, make sure that calls to the Data API return 1 MB of data or less\.
-If you need to return more than 1 MB, you can use multiple [https://docs.aws.amazon.com/rdsdataservice/latest/APIReference/API_ExecuteStatement.html](https://docs.aws.amazon.com/rdsdataservice/latest/APIReference/API_ExecuteStatement.html) calls with the `LIMIT` clause in your query\.
+To solve this issue, make sure that calls to the Data API return 1 MiB of data or less\.
+If you need to return more than 1 MiB, you can use multiple [https://docs.aws.amazon.com/rdsdataservice/latest/APIReference/API_ExecuteStatement.html](https://docs.aws.amazon.com/rdsdataservice/latest/APIReference/API_ExecuteStatement.html) calls with the `LIMIT` clause in your query\.

 For more information about the `LIMIT` clause, see [SELECT syntax](https://dev.mysql.com/doc/refman/5.7/en/select.html) in the MySQL documentation\.